 - Prone press up (pictured below) – Basically the opposite of touching your toes but just as important.
 Being able to extend (bend backward) is vital for spinal health.

 - Carry weight – The ability to carry stuff is really important.
 It’s really hard to make that single trip with all the groceries if you can’t carry tolerate some weight.

-If you had back pain with any of these tests, or if you couldn’t even do any of these movements, it’s important to identify why and to start to work on those issues.
+If you had back pain with any of these tests, or if you couldn’t even do any of these movements, it’s important to identify why and to start to work on those issues for your MVA recovery.
 Physical therapy is the best way to quickly address any dysfunctions you may have and get you moving and feeling better, even after a car accident.

 ***The above information, including text, images, and all other materials, is provided for educational purposes only, and not as a replacement or supplement to professional medical advice.
 Please contact a certified healthcare professional or your primary physician for any personal concerns.